Wix vs Shopify — Which is Better in 2024?

 So, read on to get a full list of all the key Wix and Shopify pros and cons — and by the end of this post you’ll have a much better idea of which of these platforms is the right one for you.

-First up you’ll find our ‘quick verdict,’ followed by our deep dive.
+First up you’ll find my ‘quick verdict’ on the two platforms, followed by my deep dive.

 The quick verdict